 8. The wines of Santorini are some of the best in the world

-In Santorini, wine has been produced since ancient times.
+In Santorini, wine has been produced since ancient times and it's one of the most interesting facts about Santorini.
 Santorini's island is known for its local white grape wine varieties like Athiri, Aidani and Assyrtiko.
 However, a few wines are produced by mixing global types with local red grapes, for example, Mandilaria and Mavrotragano.
 Santorini still shows Italian influence in winemaking: the well known Tuscan sweet wine is called Vin Santo; in Santorini, it is Vinsanto or Visanto.

 9. Santorini has a Wine Museum, having collections of oldest wine pressing machines